The Memory of the Almond Tree, Marine Alata

 More info

-Ivor, Marco, Arjan, and Jonas have only the street as their kingdom, the night as their frontier, and language as their weapon.
-Together, they are trying to navigate through life's ups and downs, juggling school, money, drugs, and alcohol.
-At just 19 years old at the time, the Norwegian Olivier Lovrenski delivers a gripping debut novel at a breakneck pace.
-Blending languages, dialects, and styles, he offers us a true urban poetry that is raw and of infinite power.
+Ivor, Marco, Arjan, and Jonas have the street as their kingdom, the night as their frontier, and language as their weapon.
+Together, they are trying to navigate through the ups and downs of life, between school, money, drugs, and alcohol.
+At just 19 years old at that time, the Norwegian Oliver Lovrenski gives us a gripping debut novel with a breathless pace.
+Mixing languages, dialects, and styles, he offers us a true urban poetry that is raw and of infinite power.

 Actes Sud Editions